CodingSquirrel/ha-duplicacy/README.md

 Minimum argument when calling `duplicacy_runner.py` is `--backup-dir`, although `--mqtt-hostname` must be set somewhere as well.

-`--backup-dir` is where the duplicacy repository is set up, where you would normally call `duplicacy backup` from.
+`--backup-dir` is where the duplicacy repository is set up, where you would normally call `duplicacy backup` from
 `--backup-name` is the name used when publishing stats for the backup.
-If not provided it will be pulled from the duplicacy preferences file.
+If not provided it will be pulled from the duplicacy preferences file
-`--log-dir` is where logfiles will be created in the format `<backup_name>_backup_YYYY-MM-DD-HH-MM.log` `--containers` is a list of containers that will be stopped before backup and restarted before execution is complete.
+`--log-dir` is where logfiles will be created in the format `<backup_name>_backup_YYYY-MM-DD-HH-MM.log`
+`--containers` is a list of containers that will be stopped before backup and restarted before execution is complete.
 Specified as follows, `--containers container1 container2`
 `--discovery-root` is the root MQTT path Home Assistant uses for MQTT discovery.
-Default value matches the Home Assistant default of `homeassistant`.
+Default value matches the Home Assistant default of `homeassistant`
-`--mqtt-hostname`, `--mqtt-port`, `--mqtt-username`, `--mqtt-password` are the connection details for your MQTT broker `--configfile` is the location of your optional configfile.
-Defaults to `~/.config/duplicacy_runner/config.json` `--dry-run` will run the backup in dry-run mode, and will skip starting/stopping any docker containers.
+`--mqtt-hostname`, `--mqtt-port`, `--mqtt-username`, `--mqtt-password` are the connection details for your MQTT broker
+`--configfile` is the location of your optional configfile.
+Defaults to `~/.config/duplicacy_runner/config.json`
+`--dry-run` will run the backup in dry-run mode, and will skip starting/stopping any docker containers.
 All other functionality, such as MQTT publishing, will run as normal

+Additional arguments for `duplicacy backup` can be specified following a `--` delimiter.
+E.g., `duplicacy_runner -d /some/path -- -vss`.
+In that case, `-vss` will be appended to the arguments sent to the `duplicacy backup` command.

 ## Adding to Home Assistant